lowobservable/oec/README.md

 # oec

-IBM 3270 terminal controller - an open replacement for the IBM 3174 Establishment Controller.
+IBM 3270 terminal controller - a replacement for the IBM 3174.

 ![IBM 3278 terminal and oec](.images/hero.jpg)

 ## Features

-This is a work in progress - as of now it only provides basic TN3270 and VT100 emulation.
+The goal of this project is to create an open replacement for the IBM 3174 Establishment Controller, specifically for users looking to connect a IBM 3270 type terminal to the Hercules emulator.
+It is a work in progress and is far from providing all the features of the 3174, but it does provide basic TN3270 and VT100 emulation.

   - [x] TN3270
       - [x] Basic TN3270
-    - [ ] EAB
       - [ ] TN3270E
+      - [ ] EAB (Extended Attribute Buffer)
       - [ ] SSL/TLS
       - [ ] Non-English character sets
   - [x] VT100
   - [ ] Connection menu
-- [ ] Multiple logical terminals
+  - [ ] MLT (Multiple Logical Terminals)

+## Supported Terminals

+Only CUT (Control Unit Terminal) type terminals are supported.
+I have tested oec with the following terminals:

+  * IBM 3278-2
+  * IBM 3483-V (InfoWindow II)

+You may have to modify the key mapping to support your specific terminal configuration.

 ## Usage